hoalexander44/MomentumTeamWebsite/Blogs/MichaelDardourBlog.md

 Positives - got a good start with checking in with the new members and onboarding, some have really great ideas for the game.

 Negatives - The code seems different and more complex then what I remember making, likely due to many people working on it at once last quarter.

+### Week 2

+Finished implementation of new gameplay change.
+Personally I feel that this is a major improvement to the old game.
+(3hr)

+Met with some members of the team to help them figure out what is where and how to do things (1hr)

+Total Hours: 4

+Positives - very fresh feel to the game and I feel it can make it stand out

+Negatives - Had to make some large changes to the sliding mechanics since it wasnt designed for this purpose

+### Week 3

+Spent a pretty long time remaking the sliding mechanic with Atticus.
+But overall it works pretty nicely and is a good improvement.
+(5hr)

+Total Hours: 5

+Positives - Got to teach Atticus more in depth methods in the character momentum controller.

+Negatives - Had to stay up late since our time schedules aren't really similar.

 [back](Blogs.html)